frederic-perez/AmE-dictionary/data/dictionary.md

 __bee eater__ _n_ :es: abejaruco
 __bee__ _n_ A social gathering to carry out some communal task or to hold competitions. _A quilting bee._ _Spelling bee._
 __bee’s knees__
+__beebread__ _n_ A brownish substance consisting of a mixture of pollen and honey and used by bees as food. _Syn_ ambrosia _The worker bees prepared the beebread, which was then fed to the larvae._
 __beech__ _n_ :four::hammer: _Beech woods._ _Beech tree._ _Beech groves._
 __beef up__ _phr v_ :seven: __1__ To cause someone or something to become bigger, stronger, or bulkier. _We had to beef up the beam._ _You should beef up your travel report with more descriptions of what you saw.
 The soup tastes good, but we could beef it up by adding some spices._ __2__ To become bigger, stronger, or bulkier. _The actor beefed up over a couple of months so that he could play the part of a boxer._
 __beef__ _n_ :two: __2__ _informal_ Human muscle; brawn. _He is trying to build some beef and muscle._